+30 2310 984000

 3. Preeclampsia.

-However, there is also an uncommon condition known as late postpartum eclampsia, which is a delayed type of preeclampsia and manifests 48 hours to a few weeks post-delivery.
+However, there is also an uncommon condition known as late postpartum eclampsia – a late form of preeclampsia, which occurs from 48 hours to a few weeks after delivery

-• Risk assessment for developing arterial hypertension in women undergoing IVF, in women who have experienced arterial hypertension in a previous pregnancy and/or preeclampsia.
+• Assessment of the risk of developing arterial hypertension in women undergoing IVF, in women who have had arterial hypertension in a previous pregnancy and/or preeclampsia.

-• Monitoring of pregnant women who have already developed gestational hypertension and determination of antihypertensive treatment.
+• Monitoring pregnant women who have already developed gestational hypertension and prescribing antihypertensive treatment.